 Your online account is required to manage your current applications across the UK Armed Forces – including the Army, Royal Navy and RAF.

-You can [use the form provided to] ask us to remove your account but we can only do this if you have no active applications to join any Service in the UK Armed Forces.
+You can use MOD Form 1694 to ask us to remove your account but we can only do this if you have not submitted any applications to join any Service in the UK Armed Forces.

 You can delete an individual application and remove the personal data entered on your application form at any point before it is submitted.

-You may contact us to withdraw a submitted application at any time but your personal data will continue to be held on our systems (as described above).
+You may contact us to withdraw a submitted application at any time but your personal data will continue to be held on our systems (as described above) until it is data treated.

 Will I be contacted by the Army for marketing purposes?